 Upon receipt of the Authorization, the case manager schedules an appointment for a potential sponsor to attend a presentation with one of the LOPC providers around the country.
 Alternatively, the case manager contacts the LOPC National Call Center at (888) 996-3848 and arranges for the Call Center to schedule an LOPC appointment for the potential sponsor or mail an LOPC Information Packet to the sponsor.

 When evaluating family members and other potential sponsors, ORR considers whether they have attended an LOPC presentation.
 Attendance at an LOPC presentation is a factor in the release assessment.

 Q: Will sponsors receive the Family Reunification Packet through the mail or electronically?

 A: Case managers will work with sponsors to identify the best way to get the packets to them, whether electronically or by fax transmission or postage paid overnight mail.

 Q: Do sponsors need assistance from an attorney or a paid representative to complete the packet?

-A: No. The unaccompanied child’s case manager will be able to help the potential sponsor complete the form and explain the process.
+A: No. The unaccompanied alien child’s case manager will be able to help the potential sponsor complete the form and explain the process.